 The article, titled 'Optimising Hardware Accelerated General Matrix-Matrix Multiplication for CNNs on FPGAs', deals with Field Programmable Gate Arrays (FPGAs).
-FPGAs, in contrast to Graphical Processing Units (GPUs), demonstrate massive parallelisation capabilities, at a lower energy cost than GPUs.
-As a result, FPGAs are being utilised to design Convolutional Neural Networks (ConvNets) accelerators for embedded applications.
+FPGAs, in contrast to Graphical Processing Units (GPUs), demonstrate massive parallelisation capabilities, at a lower

 In their research, Dr. Pasha and Mr. Ahmad designed an FPGA-based accelerator to improve the efficiency of convolutional layers of an efficient ConvNet architecture.
 Experimental results showed significant performance improvements against the state-of-the-art FPGA-based implementations of both efficient ConvNets that are tailored towards mobile vision applications, and complex ConvNets that are used in traditional applications.